 You stepped inside your dorm room for the first time and you’re shocked to see it doesn’t look anything like the ones you have seen on Pinterest or Instagram…. ugh, so what gives?

-Decorating your dorm room requires a little more work than simply buying stuff to hang on the walls.
+Finding college dorm room ideas that fit what your dorm really looks like is hard and decorating your dorm room requires a little more work than simply buying stuff to hang on the walls.

-But since most student college budgets aren’t very big you have to get slightly more crafty, so I’ve put together these inexpensive dorm decorating tips to make your space look better than Pinterest, yup!
+But since most college student budgets aren’t very big you have to get slightly more crafty, so I’ve put together these inexpensive dorm decorating tips to make your space look better than Pinterest, yup!